 A spring is a focused, natural discharge where water emerges from the ground.

-Springs are natural points of groundwater discharge.
-Springs provide flow for coldwater streams (trout streams) and cool water fisheries.
-In addition, some streams need the water flow that springs provide during dry periods.
-Other important functions include sustaining unique ecological habitats along with their associated plants and animal communities.
-Finally, springs have their own aesthetic and historical value that creates a special "sense of place" for local residents and visitors.
+Springs are important water sources for coldwater streams (trout streams), cool and warm water streams, and lakes and ponds.
+They also sustain unique ecological habitats and have aesthetic and historical value that creates a special "sense of place" for local residents and visitors.